Sony Alpha 6000 Lenses: A Simple Guide to All E-Mount Lenses [+6300 & 6500]

 Samyang 8 mm, f/2.8 Fisheye

-The only fisheye lens for the Sony Alpha 6000 so far comes courtesy of the Korean manufacturer Samyang.
-With an ultra wide-angle focal length of 8 mm and an aperture of f/2.8, you can almost capture a 180-degree section in your photos.
+The only fisheye lens for the Sony Alpha 6000 to date comes courtesy of the Korean manufacturer Samyang.
+With an ultra wide-angle focal length of 8 mm and an aperture of f/2.8, you can almost capture a 180-degree crop in your photos.

-We have this lens ourselves, but with a Nikon connector, and we like to use it now and again for special shots.
+We have this lens ourselves, just with a Nikon mount, and we like to use it now and again for special shots.
 It’s priced at around 300 euros.

 Macro lenses for the Sony Alpha 6000